google/fscrypt/README.md

   filesystem encryption instead.
 The largest users of eCryptfs (Ubuntu and Chrome OS) have switched to dm-crypt or Linux native filesystem encryption.

-* If you need fine-grained control of encryption within a filesystem, then use `fscrypt`, or `fscrypt` together with dm-crypt/LUKS.
+* If you need fine-grained control of encryption within a filesystem and you are using a filesystem that supports `fscrypt`, then use `fscrypt`, or `fscrypt` together with dm-crypt/LUKS.
 If you don't need this, then use dm-crypt/LUKS.

   To understand this recommendation: consider that the main advantage of `fscrypt` is to allow different files on the same filesystem to be encrypted